Trudi Jane Wyatt, MA, RP, CCC

 Note that payment by any of the following are accepted: Credit / Debit cards, cash, cheque, or INTERAC e-transfer.

-No. I do not bill OHIP / MOHLTC (Ontario Ministry of Health and Long-Term Care) for my services.
+No. I do not and cannot bill OHIP / MOHLTC (Ontario Ministry of Health and Long-Term Care) for my services.

 7. Can psychotherapy help?

 Likely.
 “It has been found that psychotherapy or ‘talk therapy’ in its many forms is generally effective.
 It is estimated that approximately 80 percent of those undergoing psychotherapy improve as a result of it” (Erwin 1997, p.144, in Raabe 2014).
 This is about consistent with what I see in my practice.